 The Info Point

 Vienna’s active Jewish community has a long association with the city, and relevant landmarks pepper Austria’s capital.
-These include stores and synagogues, but also reminders of humanity’s darkest hours, an excellent museum and various exhibitions presenting Jewish art, culture, and history.
+These include stores and synagogues, but also reminders of humanity’s darkest hours and various exhibitions presenting Jewish art, culture, and history.

 Anyone wishing to explore both contemporary Jewish culture and the history of the community’s relationship with Vienna might want to begin at Book Shop Singer in the city centre.

 A Jewish bookshop, café, and cultural meeting point, the store now hosts the Jewish Info Point for Vienna: an initiative of the Israelitische Kultusgemeinde Wien, with support from the city authorities and tourist organisations.